TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 ### Inter-Subsystem Communication

 After move validation:
-- The Pi will format the command into a **2-byte message** for the Arduino Nano.
+- The Pi will format the command into a 2-byte message for the Arduino Nano.
 - Additional move messages (e.g., required for captures) will be queued and transmitted immediately afterward.
-- Communication will use **USART**, with framing and signaling chosen to ensure reliable, deterministic timing compatible with Arduino.
+- Communication will use USART, with framing and signaling chosen to ensure reliable, deterministic timing compatible with Arduino.

 ### Board State Persistence and Automatic Reset